Narrowing down the best road trips from Adelaide is no easy task because there are so many places you can visit starting from this underrated city.

 It takes around three hours to reach Kangaroo Island from Adelaide, with a ferry crossing from Cape Jervis required to complete the last part.

-You can drive straight there from Adelaide, or you can stop in a few places along the way such as Port Elliot and Mount Compass.
+You can drive straight there from Adelaide, or you can stop in some nice places along the way such as Port Elliot and Mount Compass.

 Flinders Ranges, SA